aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Disk Analysis & Autopsy.md

 ### Q11.
 A user had a file on her desktop.
 It had a flag but she changed the flag using PowerShell.
 What was the first flag?

-- this file `ConsoleHost_history.txt` stores powershell command history -> for more information visti [hack stuff website](https://0xdf.gitlab.io/2018/11/08/powershell-history-file.html#history-file-information)
+- this file `ConsoleHost_history.txt` stores powershell command history -> for more information visit [hack stuff website](https://0xdf.gitlab.io/2018/11/08/powershell-history-file.html#history-file-information)
-- use keyborad search option to search for this file
+- Use the keyword search option to search for this file

 ![Screenshot 2025-05-28 115043](https://github.com/user-attachments/assets/c32f8eb2-fb1a-44b5-8469-4f203a03f059)